Shuliyey/locust-docker/README.md

 # pyzmq missing example for locust
-Note: locust version of this example (as of date today is 2017-11-15 Australia/Melbourne time) 0.8.1
+Note: locust version of this example (as of date today, 2017-11-15 Australia/Melbourne time) is 0.8.1

 ## Overview
 This repo is to address locust's below issue